nitishtrivedi/Sphinx/README.txt

 4. Create APIs and Call APIs from BACKEND to FRONTEND:
 Commands:
 - npm install axios (Use in FRONTEND.
 Used for creating APIs)
 - npm install use-reducer-logger --force (Use in FRONTEND.
-Used to log state changes for reducer.)
+Used to log state changes for reducer.
+INSTALL IF REQUIRED ONLY)

 5. Install React Bootstrap:
 Commands:
 - npm install react-bootstrap bootstrap --force (Use in FRONTEND.)
 - npm install react-router-bootstrap --force

+6. Install React Helmet
+Commands:
+- npm install react-helmet-async

 ---------------------------------------------------------------------------------------------------------------------------------------------------